 When you first find out about your wife’s affair, it’s normal to react with “that’s it, I’m leaving!”
 It’s also reasonable to respond with, “I’ll do anything to make this better.”

 The important thing is not to make any quick decisions.

-The stress of discovering infidelity takes a toll on your physical health as well as your emotional health.
-Now is the time to take good care of yourself physically.
 That means eating healthy food, getting regular fresh air and exercise, and doing your best to get a good night’s sleep.

 You probably won’t feel like doing any of those things right now, but they’ll help you heal and reduce your stress so you can handle the situation better.